-Global searches in Flare is exposed through the /search
+Global searches in Flare is exposed through the global/_search endpoint.

 This guide details a typical search use case and provides an example for how to impement it.